proyecto-eden-3-esferas/SVG/README.md

 [x] block should be tested through members {x|y}perim(IDX)

 [ ] Add `FLOAT raise` parameter to global function specialization:

+[ ] In "schematics.sq_polyline.h", write classes that take start and end points by reference.
+Name them `ref_??_polyline`...

 ```
 template<typename F = double, typename OUT = std::ostream>
 OUT & add_svg_unclosed(const labeled_block<F>& lblk, OUT& o = std::cout)
 ```
-so as to raise the baseline of the labels above the lines connecting to the ports on `lblk`
+so as to raise the baseline of the labels above the lines connecting to the ports on `lblk`.

+Actually, this is effected by *subtracting* `raise` from the y coordinate.

 [ ] ic should be derived from block, which will take some re-coding